Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

 {\it Kitaev $K$}: There are also different contributions to $K$ of varying sign.
 Hopping between $e_g$ orbitals ($t_4,t_5$) makes little contribution to the anisotropic couplings overall.
 The sign of the contribution from $t_{2g}$-$t_{2g}$ hopping depends on the balance of transfer integrals: terms $\propto t_2^2$ are ferromagnetic, while terms $\propto t_1^2$ and $t_1t_3$ are antiferromagnetic.
 Contributions related to $t_{2g}$-$e_g$ hopping may take both signs: terms $\propto t_6^2$ are ferromagnetic, while terms $\propto t_2t_6$ depend on the sign of $t_2$.

-{\it Off-diagonal $\Gamma$}: For the off-diagonal couplings, the primary contribution arises at order $t_2 t_3$, and as a result $\text{sign}(\Gamma) \approx -\text{sign}(t_2t_3)$.
+{\it Off-diagonal $\Gamma$}: For the off-diagonal couplings, the primary contribution arises at order $t_2 t_3$, and as a result $\text{sign}(\Gamma)$ is typically the same as $-\text{sign}(t_2t_3)$.
 There are no contributions that are diagonal with respect to the hopping pairs.
 A similar result appears in Ref.~\onlinecite{liu2018pseudospin}.

 The appearance of hopping combinations such as $t_2t_6$, which do not conserve $t_{2g}$ and $e_g$ occupancy, may appear surprising at first.
 If the ground state doublets have approximate configuration $(t_{2g})^5 (e_g)^2$, one might expect terms mixing the occupancy to be forbidden at low orders, because they do not connect ground states.
 However, in reality, neither occupancy is preserved by either spin-orbit coupling or the full Coulomb terms, which are treated exactly (not perturbatively) in this approach.